wp-plugins/ios-images-fixer/readme.txt

 4. Click activate.

 == Changelog ==

+= 1.2 =
+Added manual fix page to let you fix images that were uploaded before installing the plugin!

 = 1.1 =
 Added conditional check and admin notice in case of disabled required functions.